wdunster/PHD_Correa_Notebook/Lab-protocols/PMA-vPCR.md

 V_1 = \frac{50\ \mu\text{M} \cdot SampleVol}{20{,}000\ \mu\text{M}}
 $$

-5. Pipette 400uL of sample into each microcentrifuge tube
+5. Pipette 400uL of sample into each microcentrifuge tube.
+If working with filter paper, placed the filter gunk side down into 400ul of water
 6. Pipette 1uL of PMA into each microcentrifuge tube and pipette mix 3 times
 7. Cover tubes, place tubes on tube rocker to mix, and incubate in the dark for 10 min
 8. Move tubes to PMA-Lite and incubate in blue light (465-475 nm wavelength) for 15 mins
 9. Remove tubes from the PMA-Lite
-10. Centrifuge tubes at 5,000g for 10min to pellet target cells
+10. If working with liquid sample, centrifuge tubes at 5,000g for 10min to pellet target cells.
+If working with a filter sample skip to step 12.
 11. Pipette out and discard sample supernatant into hazardous waste container
-12. Reconstitute pellet in 1mL of DNA/RNA shield.
+12. Reconstitute pellet in 1mL of DNA/RNA shield or if working with a filter at 1ml of DNA/RNA shield to a tube with the filter paper.
 Pipette mix to breakup pellet and ensure it is fully disolved in DNA/RNA shield
 13. Store tubes in 4C fridge